 There’s a reason why I chose this colour for my blog about Porto.
 This city was all about the blue…from the blue sky, to the blue tiles, to the blue of the water.
 I had heard that Porto was pretty, but it was far lovelier than I expected.
 Most people will arrive to Porto by train and the Sao Bento Station does not disappoint!
-Built in the early 1900’s the interior is covered in beautiful azulejos…the painted ceramic tiles that dominate so many of the buildings in Porto.
+Built in the early 1900’s the interior is covered in beautiful blue azulejos…the painted ceramic tiles that dominate so many of the buildings in Porto.

 The historic centre of Porto is a UNESCO World Heritage Centre and all the main sites are located within this walkable area.
 A great place to begin exploring Porto is the Clerigos Church where the Torre dos Clerigos gives you a commanding view of the city and all it’s pretty red roofs.
 You can also see the Douro River as well as the Porto Cathedral.